-A funded student who is assessed and coded as having a mild, moderate or severe disability or who is gifted and talented.
+A funded student who is assessed and identified as having a mild, moderate or severe disability or who is gifted and talented as defined in the Special Education Coding Criteria.
 These students require an adapted or modified educational program to meet their special education needs.
 The Individualized Program Plan (IPP) provides documentation of the program and is a mandatory requirement for any student with special education needs.